mike247/tq-assignment-js/src/nav-menu/thingsToConsider.md

 - How would transitions or animations improve this implementation?
 Can you add them?

-We can animate css changes with teh transition: property.
+We can animate css changes with the transition: property.
 Things like max-height and good targets for this technique.

 - At which viewport size should the responsive behaviour change?
 In other words, what should the media query breakpoint be?
 How do you decide that?